ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 ### Contract addresses

 The authoritative list of contract addresses is [in the monorepo](https://github.com/ethereum-optimism/optimism/tree/develop/packages/contracts-bedrock/deployments/mainnet).
-They are reproduced here for convenience
+They are reproduced here for convenience.

 | Contract name | Address |
 | - | -